Synovial joint: Structure

-The bone surrounding the joint on the proximal side is sometimes called the plafond, especially in the talocrural joint.
-A damage to this occurs in a Gosselin fracture.
+The bone surrounding the joint on the proximal side is sometimes called the plafond (French word for ceiling), especially in the talocrural joint.
+Damage to this structure is referred to as a Gosselin fracture.

 Blood supply

 The blood supply of a synovial joint is derived from the arteries sharing in the anastomosis around the joint.

 Types

 There are seven types of synovial joints.
-Some are relatively immobile, but are more stable.
+Some are relatively immobile, therefore more stable.
 Others have multiple degrees of freedom, but at the expense of greater risk of injury.
 In ascending order of mobility, they are:

+Multiaxial joints

+A multiaxial joint (polyaxial joint or triaxial joint) is a synovial joint that allows for several directions of movement.
+In the human body, the shoulder and hip joints are multiaxial joints.
+They allow the upper or lower limb to move in an anterior-posterior direction and a medial-lateral direction.
+In addition, the limb can also be rotated around its long axis.
+This third movement results in rotation of the limb so that its anterior surface is moved either toward or away from the midline of the body.

 Function

 The movements possible with synovial joints are: